Special Reasons Hearing

 Definition of Special Reasons

-For ‘Special Reasons’ in a Special Reasons Hearing to be accepted by the Court, the circumstances relied upon need to satisfy the criteria below:
+For ‘Special Reasons’ in a specialist Hearing to be accepted by the Court, the circumstances relied upon a need to satisfy the criteria below:

 - Must be a mitigating or extenuating circumstance

 - Must not amount in law to a defence to the allegation